-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described on pages 84-87.
-General Studies courses are listed on pages 87-108, in the course descriptions, in the Schedules of Classes, and in the Summer Sessions Bulletin.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work.
+(See "General Studies," page 85.)
+For General Studies courses, see the "General Studies Courses" table, page 89, the course descriptions, the Schedule of Classes, and the Summer Sessions Bulletin.